5 Inference for simple linear regression

 We have described the two main types of inferential procedures: hypothesis testing and confidence intervals.
 At this point you may be wondering whether there is any connection between the two.
 Spoiler alert: there is!

-Conducting the hypothesis test with the two-sided alternative \(H_a: \beta_1 \neq 0\) with the decision-making threshold \(\alpha\) is equivalent to assessing the \(C\%\) confidence interval, where \(C = (1 - \alpha)\times100\).
-This means we can also use confidence intervals to conduct two-sided hypothesis tests.
+Testing a claim using a hypothesis test with the two-sided alternative \(H_a: \beta_1 \neq 0\) and decision-making threshold \(\alpha\) is equivalent to using the \(C\%\) confidence interval, where \(C = (1 - \alpha)\times100\) to evaluate the claim.
+This means we can also use confidence intervals to evaluate two-sided hypotheses.
 When using a confidence interval to draw conclusions about a claim, we use the following guide:

 When we reject a null hypothesis, we conclude that there is a statistically significant linear relationship between the response and predictor variables.
 Just because we conclude that there is a statistically significant relationship between the response and predictor, however, does not mean that the relationship is practically significant.
 The practical significance, how meaningful the results are in practice, is determined by the magnitude of the estimated effect of the predictor on the response and what an effect of that magnitude means in the context of the data and analysis question.